OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/04_blog_post_beta.md

     </GHA-BLOG-SUMMARY>

 ## What happens next?
-- Add the label for the beta you're targeting: `target:YY00X-beta`.
+- Add the label to the blog issue for the beta you're targeting (e.g. `target:YY00X-beta`).
 - Make sure this blog post is linked back to the Epic for this feature/function.
 - Your paragraph will be included in the beta blog post.
 It might be edited for style and consistency.
 - You will be asked to review a draft before publication.